 Every shoot I have ever done has been accompanied by some form of soundtrack.

-CG Did you ever make it to The Haçienda and/or has it served as an influence for your work?
+CG Did you spend time in nightclubs in the 80s and 90s?
+If so, has it served as an influence for your work?

 R I did, it was amazing!